Hands-On Fundraising

 5. Same time next year relationships are rarely successful

-We don’t have time to do this more than once a year!
+We don’t have time to send an appeal more than once a year!

 You do.
 You must.